 - Partner with TLT resources to complete all elements of the required course assessment as well as sharing your evidence of success for your blended course.

-The request for proposals for the summer to fall 2017 BlendLT program cohort is now closed.
-During an open request for proposals, we seek faculty who would like to redesign a residential instruction course which they have previous experience in teaching.
-The next BlendLT faculty cohort will begin their engagement in May 2017 and work through the summer in order to deliver their blended course in fall 2017.
+The request for proposals for the Summer 2018 BlendLT program cohort opens on Monday, March 19, 2018.
+During this open request for proposals, we seek faculty who would like to redesign a residential instruction course which they have previous experience in teaching.
+The next BlendLT faculty cohort will begin their engagement in May 2018 and work through the summer in order to deliver their blended course in the 2018-19 Academic Year.

 - July 19, 2017, 9:00 a.m.-noon, online synchronous